dmd-program/dmd-400-sp17/2D-or-3D-design-illustration.md

-# 2D and 3D design and illustration
+# 2D / 3D design and illustration

 Whether creating work to tell your own story, or developing branding to communicate the